lengfeld/subpatch/website/ref/glossary.md

 ## application-level package manager (APM)

-The term *application-level pakcage managers* (APM) is used to described package managers provided in the ecosystem of the programming language.
+The term *application-level package managers* (APM) describes package managers that are integrated into the ecosystem of a programming language.
 Examples:

 * [yarn](https://yarnpkg.com/) for Javascript
 * [cargo](https://crates.io/) for rust